 In today’s manufacturing industry, implementing a robust quality management system is essential for ensuring product quality, reducing defects, managing deviations from standards, and preventing the problem from occurring again.
 One such system is the Quick Response Quality Control (QRQC) system, a process designed to quickly identify and resolve quality issues.

 The Quick Response Quality Control (QRQC) system has its roots in the Total Quality Management (TQM) philosophy that emerged in Japan in the 1950s.
 TQM was a management approach that emphasized the importance of continuous improvement, customer satisfaction, and employee involvement in quality control.

-French automaker Renault specifically developed QRQC in the 1990s as a response to the increasing complexity of manufacturing processes and the need for a structured approach to problem-solving.
+The automaker Nissan specifically developed QRQC in the 1990s as a response to the increasing complexity of manufacturing processes and the need for a structured approach to problem-solving.
 The goal was to create a system that would quickly identify and resolve quality issues to prevent production delays and improve customer satisfaction.

 The QRQC system was based on the Kaizen methodology, a Japanese term meaning “continuous improvement.”
 Kaizen emphasizes the importance of continuous improvement in all aspects of an organization, including quality control, productivity, and customer satisfaction.